José Matías Delgado: Independence movement

 In 1808, Napoleon Bonaparte invaded Spain and deposed King Ferdinand VII, replacing him with Joseph I, Napoleon's brother, beginning the Peninsular War.
-The Spanish colonies in the Americans did not recognize Joseph I as their King and pro-independence sentiments began arise.
+The Spanish colonies in the Americas did not recognize Joseph I as their King, and pro-independence sentiments began to arise.

 Since 28 June 1805, the Colonial Intendant of San Salvador was Antonio Gutiérrez y Ulloa.
 He was described as "infatuated" and "difficult" and was unpopular with those residing in San Salvador.

-In San Salvador he became a leader of the movement for independence.
-Together with his nephew Manuel José Arce he was among those who issued the first Cry for Independence in Central America, on 5 November 1811 in San Salvador.
-On this date he is said to have rung the bells of the Church of La Merced, as a public cry for liberty.
-The rebellion began with the confiscation of 3,000 guns and the funds in the royal treasury.
+In San Salvador, he became a leader of the independence movement.
+Together with his nephew Manuel José Arce, he was among those who issued the first Cry for Independence in Central America on 5 November 1811 in San Salvador.
+On this date, he is said to have rung the bells of the Church of La Merced as a public cry for liberty.
+The rebellion began with confiscating 3,000 guns and the funds in the royal treasury.
 The provincial intendant, Gutiérrez de Ulloa, was removed, as were most governmental employees.

 The rebels held the government for nearly a month before royal authority was restored from Guatemala.
 Delgado's brothers Juan and Miguel were also members of the independence movement.

-In 1813 Delgado was elected a provincial deputy to the council in Guatemala City.
-He also became director of the Tridentino Seminary there.
-He was not in El Salvador at the time of the second insurrection in 1814, and did not take part in it.
+In 1813, Delgado was elected a provincial deputy to the council in Guatemala City and became director of the Tridentino Seminary there.
+He was not in El Salvador at the time of the second insurrection in 1814 and did not take part in it.

 He was elected provincial deputy again in 1820, and on 15 September 1821, he was among those who signed the Act of Independence of Central America in Guatemala City.
-On 28 November 1821 he became political chief of the province of San Salvador.
+On 28 November 1821, he became political chief of the province of San Salvador.